 Pinino is located in Tuscany, to the north of the village of Montalcino.
-The estate was founded in 1874 by Tito Costanti, Notary public of Montalcino.
+The estate was founded in 1874 by Tito Costanti, a notary public in Montalcino.
 In 2003, the property was purchased by Andrea and Hannes Gamon of Austria and Max and Silvia Hernandez of Spain.
 "Pinino" is the original name of the winery, which was one of the first members of the Consorzio del Vino Brunello di Montalcino.

 Hannes and Andrea Gamon live in Vorarlberg, in the west of Austria.
 Andrea, of Italian origin, has been mainly involved in the fashion industry, with business in Italy, Austria and Switzerland.
 Max Hernandez, who also worked in the fashion industry, comes from a family of winemakers.
 His father cultivated vines in Spain’s Toro D.O.
 His wife, Silvia, comes from a family of Spanish actors, and she works on their Pinino project alongside oenologists Dr. Franco Bernabei and Dr. Roberto da Frassini.